metack/airparse/README.md

 ## Algorithm

-airparse.rb script runs its' main method that calls AirParse.parse method for each *line*; each *value* from line is checked with AirParseDefaultRules.is_valid_* function and processed with AirParseDefaultRules.process_* method
+airparse.rb script calls AirParse.process method for the file specified

+AirParse.process has a loop that iterates each *line* and each *value*

+all atomic values are checked with AirParseDefaultRules.is_valid_* function and processed with AirParseDefaultRules.process_* method

 ## Installation/how to use (in 3 minutes)

 0. req: ruby >= 2.1, gems: cucumber, aruba, trollop
-1. clone this repo: 'git clone https://github.com/metack/airparse.git' & 'cd airparse'
+1. clone this repo: `git clone https://github.com/metack/airparse.git` & `cd airparse`
-2. install gems: 'bundle install'
+2. install gems: `bundle install`
-3. run with a sample input file and settings: './run.sh'
+3. run with a sample input file and settings: `./run.sh`
-4. check 'results.csv' and 'error.csv'
+4. check `results.csv` and `error.csv`
-5. run tests: 'test/test.sh' & 'test/test_dump.sh'
+5. run tests: `test/test.sh` & `test/test_dump.sh`
-6. check 'test_results.txt'
+6. check `test_results.txt`
-7. check the other switches './airparse.rb --help'
+7. check the other switches `./airparse.rb --help`
-8. play yourself: './airparse.rb -f sample_data.csv -o result.csv -e errors.csv'
+8. play yourself: `./airparse.rb -f sample_data.csv -o result.csv -e errors.csv`

 ## How to play?